ShahirAnsari/CSGO_Aimbot/README.md

 # CSGO_Aimbot
 Train yolo model on cs go game images to detect and shoot enemies

-The defaulr weights file can be downloaded through this link https://pjreddie.com/media/files/yolov3.weights and placed in the weights folder.
+* The [default weights](https://pjreddie.com/media/files/darknet53.conv.74) file can be downloaded and placed in the weights folder.
+*